CallMeZhou/Puresoft3D/readme.md

-#PURESOFT3D
+# PURESOFT3D
 [中文版自述点这里](https://github.com/CallMeZhou/Puresoft3D/wiki/Readme-in-Chinese)

-##OVERVIEW
+## OVERVIEW

-*Let's find out what's behind video cards.*
+* Let's find out what's behind video cards.*
 ![](https://pic1.zhimg.com/479bf2d12f62870300862bf7b4544976_r.jpg)
 This is a software graphics pipeline project.
 It aims to:
 * *Fullfill personal interest.*
 * *Assist self-paced study.*

-As long as you have just learned OpenGL/Direct3D, and are able to draw some fancy stuffs, but your video card is still a damn black box to you, this project fits you well by opening the box up.
+Perhaps you learned something about OpenGL/Direct3D, and are able to draw fancy stuffs with it too, but your video card is still a damn black box to you.
+Well, this project fits you well by opening the box up.

-Or, if you think you are a fanatical old driver in the pipeline, and you are also keen on challenging me or teaching me lessons, this project fits you too.
+If this is not the case and you think you are an old driver in the pipeline, and you are also keen on challenging me or teaching me lessons, this project would be interesting to you too.
 I opened all the code so I showed all my stupidity in front of you.
-Never mind being challenged or corrected, playing in no man's land is my only concern.
+Never mind being challenged or corrected, playing with nobody is my only concern.

-##HAVE A TASTE?
+## HAVE A TASTE?

 Well, if you really want to pull out the project to your machine and run the demo, here are some **system minimum requirements**.
 * I wrote and tested the whole project in **VisualStudio 2010 Pro** on **Windows 7 and Vista,** and I really do not have time to port it elsewhere for the time being, so you have to have that environment installed.